CryptoEval: Evaluating the Risk of Cryptographic Misuses in Android Apps with Data-Flow Analysis: Introduction

 Cryptographic algorithms and protocols are the indispensable building blocks for modern distributed computing systems and smartphone apps.
 Cryptographic primitives, implemented as cryptographic APIs in typical libraries, provide various functionalities such as keys/certificate management, encryption, decryption, digital signature, message digest, and utilization of security protocols.
 Such cryptographic primitives have been reported vulnerable to many attacks and misused seriously on different platforms \cite{DBLP:conf/apsys/LazarCWZ14, DBLP:conf/ccs/EgeleBFK13, DBLP:conf/nss/LiZLG14, DBLP:conf/codaspy/AlghamdiALM18}.

-Previous detection approaches of cryptographic misuses fall into three categories: static analysis \cite{DBLP:conf/ccs/EgeleBFK13, DBLP:conf/ccs/MuslukhovBB18, DBLP:conf/ccs/MaLLD16, DBLP:conf/ecoop/KrugerS0BM18, DBLP:conf/ccs/RahamanXASTFKY19, DBLP:conf/ccs/FahlHMSBF12}, dynamic analysis \cite{DBLP:conf/csfw/FocardiS17}, or the combination of both \cite{DBLP:conf/ndss/SounthirarajSGLK14, DBLP:conf/nss/LiZLG14}.
+Previous detection approaches of cryptographic misuses fall into three categories: static analysis \cite{DBLP:conf/ccs/EgeleBFK13, DBLP:conf/ccs/MuslukhovBB18, DBLP:conf/ccs/MaLLD16, DBLP:conf/ecoop/KrugerS0BM18, DBLP:conf/ccs/RahamanXASTFKY19, DBLP:conf/ccs/FahlHMSBF12}, dynamic analysis \cite{DBLP:conf/csfw/FocardiS17}, or a combination of both \cite{DBLP:conf/ndss/SounthirarajSGLK14, DBLP:conf/nss/LiZLG14}.
 In general, static analysis approaches tend to be more scalable.
-Unlike studies that take the common rules of misuses as a threat model \cite{DBLP:conf/ccs/EgeleBFK13, DBLP:conf/ccs/MuslukhovBB18, DBLP:conf/ccs/MaLLD16}, recent studies \cite{DBLP:conf/ecoop/KrugerS0BM18, DBLP:conf/ccs/RahamanXASTFKY19} focused on more fine-grained vulnerability types of cryptographic misuses.
+Unlike the studies that take the common rules of misuse as a threat model \cite{DBLP:conf/ccs/EgeleBFK13, DBLP:conf/ccs/MuslukhovBB18, DBLP:conf/ccs/MaLLD16}, recent studies \cite{DBLP:conf/ecoop/KrugerS0BM18, DBLP:conf/ccs/RahamanXASTFKY19} focused on more fine-grained vulnerability types of cryptographic misuse.
 To create and maintain the up-to-date rules of misuses from the developers' perspective, the research community has investigated the evolutionary characteristics of cryptographic misuses and their security fixes \cite{DBLP:conf/pldi/PaletovTRV18, DBLP:conf/msr/GaoKLBK19}.
 Because of the pervasiveness and diversity of cryptographic misuses, one-hop mitigation is impractical.
-For example, weak hashing may be used to check the integrity of inconsequential local data or the password delivered to some network interface.
-The developer tends to fix the later case in priority.
-We have to estimate the real threat of the misuses and decide how we react to the related vulnerabilities, e.g., tolerating, correcting, or applying runtime resistance on them.
-Currently, the way used to estimate the threat level of cryptographic misuses is simple.
-The state-of-the-art approaches, e.g., in Table 1 of \cite{DBLP:conf/ccs/RahamanXASTFKY19}, attach the severity level to the vulnerability type itself.
+For example, weak hashing may either be used to check the integrity of inconsequential local data or to the password delivered to some network interface.
+The developer tends to fix the later case as a priority.
+We have to estimate the real threat of the misuses and decide how we react to the related vulnerabilities, e.g., tolerating, correcting, or applying runtime resistance to them.
+Currently, the way used to estimate the threat level of cryptographic misuse is simple.
+The state-of-the-art approaches attach the severity level to the vulnerability type itself.
 This kind of assessment is coarse-grained and imprecise for measuring the real threat caused by cryptographic misuses.
 In Android apps, the risk of cryptographic misuse is highly dependent on the data flows affected by the misuse.
-Suppose a data source operated by some cryptographic misuse flows to a dangerous sink, such as a sink of the network.
-In that case, we believe this kind of cryptographic misuse is riskier than those not involved in any sensitive data flow.
+Suppose a data source operated by some cryptographic misuse flows to a dangerous sink, such as a network sink.
+In that case, this kind of cryptographic misuses is riskier than those not involved in any sensitive data flow.